scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

-This example of a project with binary components being usable everywhere then encouraged the development of Awkward 1.0, a rewrite of AwkwardArray replacing the Python-only code with compiled code, fixing some long-standing limitations and enabling further developments in backends.
+This example of a project with binary components being usable everywhere then encouraged the development of Awkward 1.0, a rewrite of AwkwardArray replacing the Python-only code with compiled code, fixing some long-standing limitations and enabling further developments in backends :cite:`pivarski2020awkward`.

-Scikit-HEP was becoming a "toolset", a collection of packages that worked together instead of a "toolkit" like ROOT, which is one monopackage that tries to provide everything.
+Scikit-HEP was becoming a "toolset", a collection of packages that worked together instead of a "toolkit" like ROOT, which is one monopackage that tries to provide everything :cite:`Rodrigues:2020syo`.
 A toolset is more natural in the Python ecosystem, where we have good packaging tools and many existing libraries.
 Scikit-HEP only needed to fill existing gaps, instead of covering every possible aspect of an analysis like ROOT (from 1994) did.
 The ``scikit-hep`` package started to be pulled out into separate packages, and instead simply was becoming a metapackage that would install a useful subset of libraries for an physicist starting a new analysis.

 Broader ecosystem